clearverified/clear-ios-sdk/README.md

 ## Class Structure

-The SDK exposes the following public classes:
+The SDK exposes the following public classes.
+Details of each are described in the `Usage` section below.

 - `ClearSDK`
 - `ClearEnvironment`